top of page

 Once decoded, the files you'll find on this cassette include Bitmap Images (.bmp files) as well as the original .mod files from the Space EX soundtrack.
 Bitmap images can be opened with most image viewers.
 Mod files can be opened with any music tracker (MilkyTracker/OpenMPT etc).
 Please note that when opening .mod files, the session sometimes reverts to its default tempo (125bpm).
 To hear the songs the way we originally intended, raise the tempo to 150bpm on your tracker software.

-"KCS08 Master Cadet" includes ready-to-use batch files already programmed to decode the provided audio, while the package titled "KCS08 Master Sergeant" includes only the software, and generic encoding/decoding batch files for a bit of fun programming.
+We've prepared two zip files for anyone interested in finding out what files are stored on the cassette.
+The package titled "KCS08 Master Cadet" includes ready-to-use batch files already programmed to decode the provided audio, while the package titled "KCS08 Master Sergeant" includes only the software, and generic encoding/decoding batch files for a bit of fun programming.
 Detailed instructions are provided for both instances.

 Try encoding some of your own files and experimenting yourself, it's free!